Cicada Files: Marcus Wanners & “Halfassed Journalism”

 “* I’m not sure why the trademark was ever registered.
 I wasn’t around for that and found out about it later when Beth got in contact with me via Nox.
 I believe she said they registered it prior to attempting some sad attempts at a movie deal.
 In my opinion, the trademark ethically belongs to the original 3301, or whoever they’ve passed the PGP key on to.
 If someone shows up with the key and asks for the trademark, it’s theirs with no questions asked.”

-It is impossible not to admire Mr. Wanners for this, assuming that he is being truthful.
+It is impossible not to respect Mr. Wanners for this, assuming that he is being truthful.
 He says that he will surrender the Cicada 3301 Trademark to any elder of the order who can confirm his or her bonafides, particularly a Keyholder.
 I do not think that any of us can ask for anything more, and I thank Mr. Wanners in advance for acting as an honorable custodian of the Trademark.

 It appears that the Cicada 3301 Trademark was first registered in May, 2018.
-Registration documents confirm that the initial Trademark was registered to Mr. Michael Levine and Ms. Beth Bogaerts, whose surname I was forbidden to publish, though it appears in public documentation.
-The Trademark was recently transferred to Mr. Wanners, acting as Primus Holdings, LLC, dated July 10, 2019.
+Registration documents confirm that the initial Trademark was jointly registered to Mr. Michael Levine and Ms. Beth Bogaerts, whose surname I was forbidden to publish, though it appears in public documentation.
+The Trademark was recently transferred solely to Mr. Wanners, acting as Primus Holdings, LLC, dated July 10, 2019.

 Ms. Bogaerts is Beth (Melissa) Bogaerts née Blackburn, her maiden surname.
 As I say, she initially forbade me to publish her surname, though she doxxes herself from time to time, (re)tweets her own photo, and her surname is published on the Trademark.
 In the screenshot below, she retweeted herself posting her own photo, using one of her multiple alternate Twitter accounts, also identifying herself by her longtime alias, “Fox.”